 Link to Forms IT-CA and Form IT-WH on the Department of Revenue web site

-To learn more about the Tax Credits available to businesses locating or expanding within a designated Opportunity Zone, contact Dawn Sturbaum at (404) 679-1585.
+Businesses: to learn more about the Tax Credits available to businesses locating or expanding within a designated Opportunity Zone, contact Tricia DePadro at (404) 679-1585.

 Georgia Department of Community Affairs